no 21. augusta – izstāde par Latvijas filmu māksliniekiem Miera ielā 58a!

 Co-organizer of the event DijaTi.

-New exhibition: Ivars Seleckis’ Street.
-The Selecki Family And Cinema
+Ivars Seleckis’ Street.
+The Selecki Family And Cinema (till March, 2025)

 On September 22, 2024, Latvian film director and cinematographer Ivars Seleckis celebrated his 90th birthday!
 For seven of his nine decades, Ivars Seleckis has been making films, and he continues to do so — the premiere of his film ‘To Be Continued.
 Teenhood’ took place on the master’s birthday.